ClxS/Stardew-Farmhand/README.md

 - Farmhand Installer - UI (EXE).
 This runs FarmhandPatcher too.
 Once it's complete, this will be the file we actually distribute out.
 It should automatically bundle the required binaries (Farmhand, FarmhandUI, FarmhandPatcherCommon, FarmhandPatcherFirstPass, FarmhandPatcherSecondPass) and extract them at runtime.
 At the final stages, this should allow for updated binaries to be fetched from the internet.

+- FarmhandPatcherCommon/FirstPass/SecondPass.
+These are used by the installer.They are separated into their own libraries to prevent conflicts due to the missing (not yet built) Stardew Farmhand intermediate

 ##Mods

 - Logging Mod (DLL).
 A mod, just used to log events when they fire